 For more information on NRP or to apply for the program, please view the links below:

-Since the program began last year, 10 homes have been completed resulting in $865,398 in increased property value within the target area.
-The total incentive paid to participants by the city was $100,000.
-Another 6 homes are currently under construction with the program’s total increase in property value by year end expected to exceed $1,300,000.
+Since the program began in 2015, 26 homes have been completed resulting in over $2.5 million in increased property value within the target area.
+The total incentive paid to participants by the city has been $269,740.